Achigas/team-profile-generator/README.md

 * [Contact](#contact)

 ## General info
-This project is used to create a team portfolio wiht links to emails, git hubs, and basic employee information.
+This project is used to create a team portfolio wiht links to emails, Githubs, and basic employee information.

 ## Screenshots
 ![Example Portfolio](./images/team-portfolio.png)